Fundy Quay: History

 The site of the Fundy Quay development was previously used by the Canadian Coast Guard as one of their sites.

-Promotion for the proposal of Fundy Quay began as early as 2012, with the development being placed at the former Saint John Coast Guard site.
-Saint John and New Brunswick purchased the site and periodically demolished old buildings to clear the way.
-In 2018, a former Coast Guard administrative building on the site was demolished.
+The City of Saint John acquired the site from Fisheries and Oceans Canada in January 2011 for $2.8 million amidst Coast Guard relocation plans.

+Failed proposals (2005-2018)

+In early 2005, the Saint John Development Corporation issued a call for proposals, selecting the Hardman Group's $75 million hotel and condominium proposal in November.
+The project was scrapped in 2011 due to lengthy delays in the land transfer process.
+Proposals of a project on the site under the "Fundy Quay" name began as early as 2012.
+In 2016, Moosehead Breweries announced plans to build a small-batch brewery on the site, but the project was cancelled the following year due to budgeting shortfalls.
+In 2018, the city subdivided and sold a portion of the site to the province for a new New Brunswick Museum location, though the project was also cancelled.
+Old Coast Guard buildings were periodically demolished, including the administrative building in 2018.

+Fundy Harbour Group (2019-present)

 In 2019, it was announced that David Elias would be developing the project.

 In April 2022, construction began to revitalize the site's seawall.
 In January 2023, the Saint John City Council unanimously voted to approve the construction of the second of the five buildings.
 That same year, as part of the project, construction also began on outdoor patios for business in the neighbouring Market Square.
-The first building, located on 35 Water Street, began construction in late 2023; it is set to be 16 storeys and is located within the site's southeast corner.
-The ground floor is allocated for retail space, while the rest are set for residential use.
+The first building began construction in late 2023.